Nepal's tourism sector faces $330mn loss due to COVID-19

 Although the government on June 10 relaxed lockdown, allowing most of the economic activities to operate, the tourism sector, particularly hotels and airlines sectors have not been allowed to reopen.

-Nepal’s cabinet also decided to continue suspension of domestic and international flights till July 21.
+Nepal’s cabinet also decided to continue the suspension of domestic and international flights till July 21.

 As the tourism sector faces huge losses, a delegation of Nepali tourism entrepreneurs on Friday submitted a memorandum to Tourism Minister Yogesh Bhattarai demanding that the sector should reopen too.